taywainz/data_science_notes/README.md

 # data_science_notes
-Collection of data science notes
+Collection of my data science notes broken down my category.
+Majority of my notes provide examples in python using scikit-learn.
+> [!NOTE]
+> Some defintions and verbiage were taken directly from external resources.